kyma-project/api-gateway/docs/user/expose-workloads/README.md

 ### Exposing Workloads with Istio

 In most scenarios, using APIRules to expose and secure workloads is recommended.
-However, you can also configure access with Istio resources directly, for example, if you need to manage Istio configuration yourself or require a feature that APIRule does not yet support.
+However, you can also configure access with Istio resources directly.
+For example, if you need to manage Istio configuration yourself or require a feature that APIRule does not yet support.

 See the following topics:
 - [Use the XFF Header to Configure IP-Based Access to a Workload](./ip-based-access-with-xff.md)